pyTooling/pyAttributes/README.md

 using classes having annotated methods.

-In addition, an `ArgParseAttributes` module is provided, which allows users to describe complex argparse commond-line argument parser structures in a declarative way.
+In addition, an `ArgParseAttributes` module is provided, which allows users to describe complex argparse command-line argument parser structures in a declarative way.

 Attributes can create a complex class hierarchy.
 This helps in finding and